IDCI-Consulting/SimpleScheduleBundle/README.md

 Now the Bundle is installed.

-You can add a demo route in your 'routing_dev' to get an exemple on how this bundle work for exemple:

-    _idci_simpleschedule:
+Add the following lines in you routing.yml to use the default admin interfaces provide with this bundle.

+    idci_simple_schedule:
-        resource: "@IDCISimpleScheduleBundle/Controller/DemoController.php"
+        resource: "@IDCISimpleScheduleBundle/Controller"
-        type:     annotation
+        type:     annotations
-        prefix:   /demo

-Get a lookup at /demo/simpleschedule